 After months (maybe even years) of careful thought, you have decided that the time is finally right to make a career change.
-This is one of the biggest decisions of your professional life and it will have a significant impact -- one way or another -- on your quality of life.
+This is one of the biggest decisions of your professional life and it will have a significant impact on your quality of life moving forward.

 You need to take a step back and taper your expectations.

 The job market is as competitive as ever and, depending on how long you were at your previous job, the job search process has changed significantly.
 From the way you find jobs, apply for jobs, and interview for jobs, the process is not the same as it used to be.

 You've decided you don't want to continue with your current career path and have narrowed in on another career to pursue.

 Guess what?
 That's not enough!

 You need to research the industry you're going into to see how many of your professional skills will transfer over to the new career field.
 You also need to take a serious inventory of the skills that you're lacking and investigate your options for upskilling to gain those valuable skills.
 This may be the most difficult of all the career change challenges.
 However, addressing it early in the job search process will only benefit you more in the long run.

 In addition to all of that, you need to have a strong understanding of the state of the industry you're targeting.
 Some industries, such as journalism, are struggling and seeing significant reductions in the workforce while other professions are in danger of being automated.
 It's important to make sure that the profession you're going into is better than the one you're leaving behind.

 It's also important to research salaries for the profession, so there are no surprises as you go along in the process (more on that in a bit).

 Mistake #3: Attacking The Career Change Process Alone